 - Eye Scream: The film features three eye gouging scenes: a hand coming from a hole on a wall, a victim shoved into an embedded nail that impales her eye, and a tarantula that pulls off the top layer of the eye from somebody's face.

-- Facial Horror: Somebody meets her end when corrosive acid falls on her face.
+- Facial Horror: Joe's wife meets her end when corrosive acid falls on her face.
 In the usual Fulci fashion, it slowly shows off every detail of the acid's damage.

 - Gainax Ending: Where exactly the two remaining survivors end up in is hard to say.